Richard Lucas September 2017

 I am publicly committing to improving my personal productivity.
 Why ?

-A few months ago I signed up on a course Productivity Step by Step run by Piotr Nabielec who spoke at a Krakow Enterprise Mondays event I was hosting a few months ago.
+A few months ago I signed up on a course Productivity Step by Step run by Piotr Nabielec who spoke at a Krakow Enterprise Mondays event I hosted.

-I also interviewed him for the Project Kazimierz podcast here If podcasts are not part of your life, and you spend time doing things like driving, commuting or working out every day – listening is a great way to stimulate your thoughts and learn new things
+I also interviewed him for the Project Kazimierz podcast here.
+I recommend podcasts as a way of both enriching life and enhancing productivity.
+If podcasts are not part of your life, and you spend time doing things like driving, cooking, commuting or working out when you can’t look at a screen – listening is a great way to stimulate your thoughts and learn new things.
+I would add the proviso that sometimes it is better to have time to think, so always having podcasts and background noise is not a good idea.

 Produktywność krok po kroku

-The course started two days ago.
+The productivity course started two days ago.
 I have a task or two every day.
-One of my tasks as part of the course is to make a public commitment to improve productivity.
+One of my tasks, as part of the course, is to make a public commitment to improving my productivity.
 This is that public commitment.

 I was talking about this course with my American business partner and friend Kimon Fountoukidis who I interviewed here